Vegan Summer Grilling

 1/2 cup aquafaba (liquid from a can of chickpeas)

 2 teaspoon vanilla

 For the cake: Sift together the flour, cocoa powder, and baking soda in a mixing bowl.
 Add the sugar, salt, and cayenne and mix until combined.

-Make a well in the middle of the dry ingredients and add the olive oil, non-dairy milk, apple cider vinegar, and vanilla extract.
+Make a well in the middle of the dry ingredients, then add the olive oil, non-dairy milk, apple cider vinegar, and vanilla extract.
 Mix all ingredients well.

 Pour batter into two prepared 9-inch cake pans and bake for 28-30 minutes, or until a toothpick in the center of the cake comes out clean.
 Let cakes cool before proceeding.

 For the filling: Combine the sliced strawberries, sugar, Balsamic Glace, and cornstarch in a small saucepan over medium heat.
 Stir frequently until the sugar and cornstarch dissolves, and thickens into a syrup, about 6-8 minutes.
-Remove from heat and let cool.
-Taste and add more Balsamic Glace if you want a stronger flavor.
+Remove from heat, then let cool.
+Taste, then add more Balsamic Glace if you want a stronger flavor.

 To assemble: Pour the strawberry filling over one cake layer and place the other layer on top.
 Top with dollops of meringue, then garnish with fresh basil and strawberries, if desired.

 And finally, a little behind-the-scenes imagery from the photoshoot!

 Disclosure: Colavita and Honest Cooking provided ingredients and compensation for this post, but they definitely didn’t have to twist my arm.
 I like food.
 The prompt was very open-ended, so opinions, words, stylistic choices, and recipes are my own.